ghollisjr/timer/README.txt

 1. Keyboard arrow keys to adjust the HMS, Space to start/stop, Backspace to reset, 0 to set timer to zero.

-2. Mouse scroll wheel to adjust the HMS, left-click start/stop, right-click to reset, middle-click to zero.
+2. Mouse over the HMS and use scroll wheel to adjust the time, left-click start/stop, right-click to reset, middle-click to zero.

-3. Can also use the clickable buttons on the GUI.
+3. Use the clickable buttons on the GUI to start/stop/reset.